front-end-foundations/Introduction/readme.md

 }
 ```

-Note the the height is now exactly 100px.
+Note the the height and width is now exactly as specified in the CSS.
+It is no longer additive.

-Try:

-- Setting the width of the paragraphs to 400px
-- Then comment out the box sizing property and examine the width and height using the inspector

-See this [sample](https://codepen.io/DannyBoyNYC/pen/gqeKqd) on Codepen.
+Examine this [sample](https://codepen.io/DannyBoyNYC/pen/gqeKqd) on Codepen.

 ### Media Queries Demo